ChanceRbrts/Sodium_Room/README.md

 ## Gameplay Loop
 Each area has a thing at the end which you need, but which alters the other areas.
 For example, the top of the tower could have a switch that swaps some kind of hidden blocks or something.
-Taking a page from Celeste and teaching you mechanics as you go through which allows you to explore other areas.
+It would also be cool to learn from games like Celeste and slowly teach mechanics as the game progresses.

 The main mechanic will be the color lights that are going around; These lights will highlight different areas and change properties of different objects.
+This includes the player eventually picking up items that can affect lighting.

 ???

+### Mechanics

+Lighter - This mechanic emits a "normalizing" light.
+This light reveals what everything actually looks like and restores everything back to its default behavior, but it runs out after a few seconds.

+Flashlight - This mechanic emits a light of a color specified by batteries that you will (eventually be able to) pick up

-### Possible Mechanics
+#### Possible Mechanics
 Rope - Allows you to climb to out of reach areas assuming your throw range is good.
 Also allows you to swing on the rope.
 (Maybe have it so you can jump and throw the rope?)

 ## End Goal
-Find whatever you can to determine where you are when you're asleep?
-(If going with the Avatar-ish Unethical Turing Test idea)
-See what's hiding in the middle of the void?
+TBD

 # Possible Areas
 ## Garden Demo (WIP)
 Opening - A cityscape that starts out gloomy and then turns to rain as you go into the main door of the house.
 As you go in the house, the door erases itself?
 (Meant only as a tutorial, as well as a way to unlock a New Game+)

 Rainforest/Garden - A garden where there's a ton of rain and honey around it.
-Possible enemies could include growing plants, or something like that.
-At the end of the garden will be a flashlight.
+Possible enemies could include growing plants, or some sort of wildlife.
+At the end of the garden will be a flashlight, which is explained up above.

 ## Other Possible Areas